alexzheng123/Alex_Portfolio/README.md

 ## [Project 3: Cat Image Identification Using Deep Learning](https://github.com/alexzheng123/Cat_Image_Classification)

 - Developed a deep neural network model to classify images as either containing a cat or not.
-- Implemented a 5-layer neural network architecture using ReLU activations and sigmoid for the output layer.
+- Implemented a 5-layer neural network architecture using ReLU activations and a sigmoid output layer.
-- Trained on a dataset of 64x64 images and achieved over 98% accuracy on the training set and 82% on the test set.
+- Trained on a dataset of 64×64 images and achieved over 98% accuracy on the training set and 82% on the test set.

 ### Key Steps

-- **Data pre-processing**: Flattened, reshaped, and normalised input images.
+- Data pre-processing: Flattened, reshaped, and normalised input images.
-- **Built the neural network**: [LINEAR->RELU] × (L-1) -> LINEAR -> SIGMOID.
+- Built the neural network: [LINEAR → RELU] × (L−1) → LINEAR → SIGMOID.
-- **Backpropagation**: Implemented gradient descent for weight updates.
+- Backpropagation: Implemented gradient descent for weight updates.
-- **Evaluation**: Tested the model on new images and visualised the results.
+- Evaluation: Tested the model on new images and visualised the results.